AeroB2/EDM-PROJECTS-AeroB2/README.md

 Aero Abiga a CCA student.
 Specializing in fixing some of a little bit issues in the computer hardware, also in a troubleshooting wifi.
 He has successfully graduated in Systems Plus College Foundation with a strand of ICT.
 He is dedicated to learn everything about computer and passionate to be a professional Data Analyst soon.

->TRIVIA : I love airplanes.
+>TRIVIA : I love airplanes

 # Education